Kasaya (clothing): Kesa in Japanese Buddhism

 The Japanese term kesa came from the Chinese transliteration of the term kāṣāya.
 Like in China, the kesa is a rectangular garment which is worn over the left shoulder.
 The Japanese kesa are also made of patchwork (割截衣; kassetsue) which can be composed of five, seven, nine, or more panels of fabric sewed together.
 The kesa is worn over a Chinese-style long robe, called jikitotsu (直裰) which was also developed in China, and had a belt or sash tied at the waist.
 Zen Buddhist monks wear a form of formal dress which is composed of two kimono, covered by the jikitotsu; and the kesa is finally worn on top of the jikitotsu.

-Japanese buddhism kesa (袈裟) had used to be worn covering the entire body beneath the head, including both shoulders, but now it is worn with the right shoulder exposed, except in special cases (偏袒右肩; Hendan-uken).
+Japanese buddhism kesa (袈裟) used to be worn covering the entire body beneath the head, including both shoulders, but now they are worn with the right shoulder exposed, except in special cases (偏袒右肩; Hendan-uken).
 This is to show the worship and reverence for Buddha, as opposed to the ones worn by Tathāgata covering both shoulders (通肩; Tsuken).